tashay/PUI2016_tg1478/HW1_tg1478/README.md

 # Assignment 1: Finish Lab 1

 For this assignment I worked with Ben Miller (bsmiller25).
-First, I forked Ben's repo "githubtest_bm2393", then cloned the fork onto my computer.
-I modified Ben's file "myfirstfile.txt", then submitted a pull request to add the changes to his original file.
+First, I forked Ben's repo "githubtest_bm2393," then cloned the fork onto my computer.
+I modified Ben's file "myfirstfile.txt," then submitted a pull request to add the changes to his original file.

 Ben later merged the pull request and committed my changes to his original file.

-### Work on a fork:

-Pair with a classmate and fork each other’s repository.
-You are making your own copy of the repository, on which you can work independently.

-1. You need to first "fork" the repo, and then "clone" the fork of the repo on your machine.
-Further instructions on how to do it are on the Github website, if you need.

-2. Make changes to your local copy of your classmate file (whichever changes you wish to make).
-At the same time your class mate can make chnges of his or her own, as long as they do not affect __the same line__ as the one you are changing.

-3. Both of you should commit your own modified file and push the changes to your won fork of the repo.

-4. Request a merge from your classmate whose repo you forked.

-5. Each of you will get a pul request, and will merge your classmate fork.
-You should not have a conflict. if you do you have instructions in the same markdown on how to deal with it, though things can easily get very omplicated.
-Accept the merge request from your class mate.
+Ben also performed the same actions on my repository "gittest_tg1478."

 ## Assignment 2: Set up your environment: